cdpcrp/custom_recovery_tree_realme_nashc/README.md

 Kernel Source: [Reame-Kernel-OpenSource](https://github.com/nashc-dev/android_kernel_realme_mt6785)
-       (...if you wanr to build recovery with Kernel Source.)
+       (...if you want to build recovery with Kernel Source.)